chron/outpost18/README.md

 1. Test suite (Jest?
 React-testing-library?)
 1. Use a proper state machine lib like `xstate` for the server-side game state
 1. Use localStorage or something in dev mode instead of Fauna - and dev Pusher environment too!
-1. Move `cards` out of the context since it never changes?

 ## Cool ideas that may or may not get implemented